ArdanaLabs/audit/flash.md

 According to finematics, the [three main investor opportunities discovered in ethereum upon the introduction of flash loans](https://youtu.be/mCJUhnXQ76s?t=371) are
 1. Collateral swap: Suppose you take out a collateralized loan.
 You can swap the collateral asset in a several-step flash loan by repaying the loan in the second step, swapping your returned collateral for a different asset in the third step, taking out a new loan with that new asset you got in the swap to in the fourth step repay the flash loan.
 2. Arbitrage: suppose there's a DAI-USDC pool in one DeX and a DAI-USDC pool in another.
 If you discover a price discrepancy between them, you can magnify your arbitrage profits by leveraging a flash loan.
 Here, the slippage question requires attention, especially if your `order size / liquidity available` ratio is high.
 You also have to worry about gas fees and frontrunning.
 3. Self liquidation: consider the liquidation condition in the MakerDAO protocol, in which a pool that is considered too risky is liquidated in auctions.
 Suppose your assets are nearing that threshold and are about to be liquidated by the protocol.
-TODO: flesh out.
+> You can take a flash loan for the amount of DAI that you owe, repay your DAI loan and withdraw your ETH, swap enough ETH to DAI in order to repay the flash loan + fees, keep the rest of your ETH (- [source](https://finematics.com/flash-loans-explained/))

 More use cases may be discovered.